Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changeset-2/README.md

-# Mongock Changeset 1
+# Mongock Changeset 2

-Following configuration is needed to apply this changeset.
+The following configuration is needed to apply this changeset.

 ```
 mongock: